Last updated: July 6, 2026

 You provide general authorization for us to engage subprocessors to assist in providing the Services.
 Our current subprocessors are listed below and at https://www.acira.ai/dpa.

-We will notify you of any intended changes to the subprocessor list for Services you currently use by updating the subprocessor list at https://www.acira.ai/dpa at least fourteen (14) days before the new subprocessor begins processing personal data.
+We will provide notice of any intended changes to the subprocessor list for Services you currently use at least thirty (30) days before the new subprocessor begins processing personal data, by updating the subprocessor list at https://www.acira.ai/dpa and, if you have subscribed to subprocessor notifications, by email.
+You may subscribe to receive subprocessor-change notifications by emailing legal@acira.ai with the subject line "Subprocessor Notifications."
 When we introduce new features or services that involve additional subprocessors, those subprocessors will be disclosed at the time the feature or service becomes available; your use of the new feature or service constitutes acceptance of its disclosed subprocessors.
-It is your responsibility to periodically review the subprocessor list for changes.
-If you have a reasonable objection to a new subprocessor processing data for existing Services, you may notify us in writing within fourteen (14) days of the change being published.
+If you have a reasonable objection to a new subprocessor processing data for existing Services, you may notify us in writing within thirty (30) days of the notice.
 We will work with you in good faith to address your concerns.
 If we cannot resolve the objection to your reasonable satisfaction, you may terminate the Agreement by providing written notice.

 We will enter into written agreements with each subprocessor that impose data protection obligations no less protective than those set out in this DPA.
 We remain liable for the acts and omissions of our subprocessors to the same extent we would be liable if performing the services directly.